Stephen Lisburger, PhD, PI

 The basic circuit for pursuit is known.
 Sensory inputs arise from the middle temporal visual area (MT).
 The “motor cortex” for pursuit is the smooth eye movement region of the frontal eye fields (FEFsem).
 Other well studied areas include the floccular complex of the cerebellum, the pontine nuclei that connect cortex to cerebellum, and the final brainstem motor circuits.

-Lisberger Research 1The multiple parallel pathways in the pursuit system decode the representation of visual motion in area MT and transform it into commands for eye velocity.
+The multiple parallel pathways in the pursuit system decode the representation of visual motion in area MT and transform it into commands for eye velocity.
 We think of sensory-motor decoding as having two major components.
 One converts the population response in area MT into estimates of target speed and direction.
-The other, through FEFsem, uses the population response in MT to estimate motion reliability and generates a signal that modulates the strength of visual-motor transmission.
-Downstream, neural integration converts a transient visual motion signal into a sustained eye velocity command to allow perfect tracking during steady-state pursuit.
-We think that these simple building blocks work together to allow pursuit to be based on a reliability-weighted combination of sensory data and priors based on past experience and expectations, that is “Bayesian inference”.
+The other, through FEFsem, uses the population response in MT to estimate motion reliability and generate a signal that modulates the strength of visual-motor transmission.
+Downstream, a recurrent circuit between the brainstem and cerebellum converts a transient visual motion signal into a sustained eye velocity command to allow perfect tracking during steady-state pursuit.
+Together, these simple building blocks allow pursuit to be based on a reliability-weighted combination of sensory data and priors based on past experience and expectations, that is to approximate “Bayesian inference”.

-Lisberger Research 2Our research on motor learning in pursuit eye movements has led to a theory of the principles of operation of a learning neural circuit. (i) Early, fast learning occurs in the cerebellar cortex based on depression of synapses from parallel fibers to Purkinje cells guided by errors signaled on climbing fiber inputs. (ii) Later, slow learning occurs in the cerebellar nucleus, transferred from and instructed by the learned changes in simple-spike firing of Purkinje cells. (iii) Feedback from the cerebellar nucleus to the inferior olive reduces climbing fiber inputs and limits the amount of learning in the cerebellar cortex.
-Current research uses multi-contract probes to record from all cell types in the cerebellar cortex and map more precisely the multiple sites and mechanisms of learning.
-A large-scale computer simulation will create a model of the cerebellar circuit that learns autonomously.
-We also will explore long-term learning in the FEFsem.
+Our research on the cerebellum, and on motor learning in pursuit eye movements, led to a theory of the principles of operation of a learning neural circuit. (i) Early, fast learning occurs in the cerebellar cortex based on depression of synapses from parallel fibers to Purkinje cells guided by errors signaled on climbing fiber inputs. (ii) Later, slow learning occurs in the cerebellar nucleus, transferred from and instructed by the learned changes in simple-spike firing of Purkinje cells. (iii) Feedback from the cerebellar nucleus to the inferior olive reduces the frequency of climbing fiber inputs and limits the amount of learning in the cerebellar cortex.

 Publications